|What should I do before my appointment with an ichthyosis specialist?||Why do I need genetic testing?||Why don't I

 Our Physician Referral Listing is a listing of dermatologists treating patients with ichthyosis and related skin types.
 We do not publish our referral list, rather we direct our members who ask for a referral to the nearest physician on the list.
 We only offer a doctor’s name, address, and office phone number to a member who calls seeking the referral.
 Contact Moureen Wenik via this link or by calling 215.997.9400.

 What is the Product Listing?

 FIRST offers a listing of products that have been successfully used by affected individuals.
 FIRST offers the complete listing to its membership as requested.
 Requests for the Product Listing can be sent via this link.

 Are discounts available on products?

 Some manufacturers offer discounts on their product to FIRST members.
-Those discounts are noted on the Product Listing.
+Join our community!

 Is there any assistance to help me pay for the lotions, creams and products I use?